Explore content

 You do not need an account to download public data.

-Open the item's preview page for content you found through a site's search results, links, or layout cards.
-To use spatial content in the explore view, use the following options:
+Open the item's preview page for content you find through a site's search results, links, or layout cards.
+To find private content, ensure that you are signed in and have access to view the item.

 Note: